Muhammad-Shahrukh-Azeem/pet-shop-truffle-web3/README.md

-# pet-shop-truffle-web3
+# Pet-shop-truffle-web3
-This contract is a full stack dApp build using.
+This contract is a full stack dApp build using truffle.